 Since ancient times, Ikaria has been famous for it's dark red wine, its thermal springs and for the legend of Icarus who flew too close to the sun, melting his wings of feathers and wax.

-Then again, Ikaria is not immediately appealing to many visitors.
-A long mountain mass and steep mountain cliffs plunge into the sea along a coastline that has few sheltered bays or good harbours.
+Ikaria is a large island and unfairly neglected by holiday firms.
+It's not immediately appealing with a long mountain mass and steep mountain cliffs that plunge into the sea along a coastline that has few sheltered bays or good harbours.

 Accommodation on Ikaria ranges from self contained villas to all-inclusive holiday hotels.
 Expect decent meals too in the many quality traditional tavernas to be found on the island.

 Ikaria is an island blessed with some of the best beaches in the Aegean.
 They range from long sandy stretches with seasonal tourist attractions to deserted pebble coves.
 Visitors can expect peaceful landscapes and spectacular shores with a rugged mountain backdrop.
 The best sands are on the north coast but the south offers several beautiful and secluded coves.

 Agios Kirikos is the island's main port and administrative centre on the north-east coast and, although well provided with trees and gardens, it's is not what the casual visitor might call picturesque.